faultypointer/faultypointer.github.io/content/now/_index.md

 title = "Now"
 +++

-Taking a break from writing here (which was entirely a problem a day) until our project defence. can't focus
+indefinite haitus from a problem a day